justinhayes/cis/README.md

 Introduction
 ===========
-The Cloudera InfoSec Solution (CIS) is a reference architecture for integrating several Hadoop ecosystem components together into a system that can be used for InfoSec use cases.
+The Cloudera InfoSec Solution (CIS) is a reference architecture for integrating several Hadoop ecosystem components together into a system that can be used for anomaly detection use cases.
 It provides the following high level features:
 - Low latency SQL
 - Search
 - Streaming and Historical Visualizations